 The new lease, ATP 2030, comprises 365 square kilometres and is contiguous with Armour's PL 71 and the Ungabilla block on ATP 754.
 Being immediately adjacent to Armour's PL 71 and its associated infrastructure, resources identified in ATP 2030 can be readily connected to Armour's Kincora Gas Plant and thus to market.

 "Armour draws together unparalleled experience in petroleum exploration, development and production in the junior petroleum industry, and the application of this to the Kincora Gas Project will see Armour emerge with a strengthening foundation on growing oil and gas resources and production."

 The plant became fully operational in December 2017 and raw gas from existing wells is now being processed and sold.
 With the LPG system operational, Armour will now gain operational experience and knowledge of the overall Kincora infrastructure (KGP, Newstead storage facility and gas gathering systems) and, over coming weeks and months, this will enable opportunities for performance and production rate improvements to be identified and implemented.
 During this period, gas production is expected to increase from 5TJ/ day to 9TJ/ day as production from existing wells is brought on line and utilisation of the Newstead storage facility is optimised.

 For the immediate future Armour intends to run the KGP at a steady state best suited to the existing infrastructure.

 Emu apple oil Field

-Armour commenced oil production at the Emu Apple oil field (Emu Apple-1) in mid-August 2016 and has been producing at a steady rate of approximately 40 barrels of oil per day.
+Armour commenced oil production at the Emu Apple oil field (Emu Apple-1) in mid-August 2016 and has been producing since then at a steady rate of approximately 40 barrels of oil per day.
 Emu Apple-1 well is estimated to contain approximately 100,000 bbl of remaining recoverable oil in a 4 way dip closed structure in the Jurassic aged Boxvale Sandstone at a depth of 1400 metres.